jay3sh/mepage/_posts/2006-11-08-gas-prices-seems-like-big-scam.md

 layout: post
 title: "Gas prices... seems like big scam"
 ---
-"Gas prices... seems like big scam"
+Gas prices... seems like big scam
 ===
 I told my friends last weekend that I am gonna fill my tank on the day before election, to avoid the gas price hike that will follow once elections get over.
 I was little serious though at the back of my mind.
 But I did fill my tanks on Monday.